Kinship Part 1 (TV series): Synopsis

 Anping, Naifa, Duoduo (Bryan Wang) and Wind (Li Jianxun) are the 'Four Heavenly Kings' at the foot reflexology centre.
 The other staff members include Simon, who thinks rather highly of himself just because he's older in age, and Xiao Kai who is blessed with a glib tongue.
 Duoduo, who is secretly in love with Yusheng, isn't much to look at but has a kind and good heart.
 Wind is Anping's last disciple and also Yingjun's ex-classmate.
 His massage skills are spectacular, gaining him much popularity among the auntie-clientele of the centre.
 Anping wishes for Wind to be his successor and take over Da Ying Jia, giving Naifa much grief.
 Wind is attracted to the carefree and straightforward Yusheng, who always ridicules herself for being totally unladylike.

-Chang Ying (Zhang Wenxiang) opens a massage parlour in the vicinity of Da Ying Jia, and the area becomes flooded with female masseurs pulling in customers.
+Chang Ying (Zhang Xinxiang) opens a massage parlour in the vicinity of Da Ying Jia, and the area becomes flooded with female masseurs pulling in customers.
 An infuriated Yusheng storms up to Chang Ying but their 'discussion' fell through.
 When his massage parlour inexplicably burst into flames, Chang Ying is adamant that Yusheng started the fire and abducts her.
 Yingjun witnesses the kidnap and in his gallant attempt to rescue her, ends up being taken as well.
 Chang Ying then takes nude photos of them as threats, and Yusheng is also sent to the hospital with serious injuries.
 Meiqi, aghast at Chang Ying's despicable ways, reveals to Chang Ying that Yusheng is in fact his own flesh and blood...

 He cooperates with Anxin to reveal Shuiling's true colours, and when Martin finds out, he and Shuiling throws Anxin and Chang Ying into the sea, leaving them to drown...

 A sinister character called Lishi appears, claiming that Anping once had a child with her.
 She causes trouble for his family, framing his three daughters: Jinsha for child abuse, Yinsha for fraud, and Yusheng for murder.
 She agrees to end the mayhem if Anping goes with her.
 Anping agrees, resigned to his fate.

 With complex family relations, contrasting backgrounds of each staff member and customers from different lifestyles and social levels, Da Ying Jia maintains seemingly calm operations, while in fact, beneath the surface lies exciting undercurrents of rapid twists and turns as the story unfolds...